tommy-lariccia/Programming-Languages/Readable/README.md

 x = 'test'
 ```

-The initialization and reassignment of a static variable is likewise the same:
+The initialization and reassignment of a static variable does not require a type-acknowledgement:

 ```
-int x = 2
+x = 2
-int x = 'test'
 ```

-Reassignment requires the type so as to force the programmer and reader to be aware of the type require (in an otherwise
-dynamic language).

-A static variable can not be set equal to the value contained in a dynamic variable, or the value returned by a normal
-function.

 # Global vs Local